With award-winning parks, trails and urban lakes, outdoor adventures are an essential addition to your Minneapolis-St. Paul vacation.

 Hike Minnehaha Falls (And Bring Your Pup)

 Straddling the Mississippi River between Minneapolis and St. Paul is Minnehaha Park, a waterfall-centered park that will quickly make you forget you’re in the middle of two cities.
-After you marvel at the falls themselves, explore the lengthy riverfront park on foot or by bike.
-There are hiking trails galore that offer beautiful views of the Mississippi River banks, and an off-leash dog park that is so large and forested it doesn’t feel like a dog park at all (other than all the dogs, that is).
+Minnehaha Falls is a huge draw for family sight-seeing, and after you marvel at the falls themselves be sure to explore the lengthy riverfront park on foot or by bike.
+Dirt hiking trails begin at the falls and meander through a densely wooded forest to the nearby Mississippi River banks and an off-leash dog park that is so large and forested it doesn’t feel like a dog park at all (other than all the dogs, that is).
 If you travel with your pup, this spot truly cannot be missed.

 All dogs must have an off-leash dog park permit before entering the park.
 Daily permits are just $5, and can be purchased over the phone from Minneapolis Park and Recreation headquarters.